tailcallhq/tailcallhq.github.io/docs/guides/http-filters.md

 }
 ```

-Once you have a worker file ready, you link that file to the tailcall configuration using the [@link] operator.
+Once you have a worker file ready, you link that file to the tailcall configuration using the [@link] directive.

 [@link]: /docs/directives/link